jamesbriggs/mysql-permute-indexes/README.md

 Autogenerate all valid index statements for EXPLAIN to optimize complex queries automatically for MySQL, Postgres, Oracle and SQL Server.

+Some use cases:

+- accelerate existing Open Source (WordPress, Joomla) and commercial apps
+- test database optimizer results
+- stress-test databases with hundreds of index objects
+- verify understanding of index behavior by DBA
+- and the most interesting to me, improve performance of infrastructure tools that use metadata stores (Open Stack, CloudStack, DynamoDB, Bacula, etc.)

 **Example**

 <pre>